DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 In code, when we make a variable it is called a declaration.\
 C# is what's called a "strongly typed" langauge.
 This means that once a variable is declared it can **not** change type.
 This also means we need to tell the computer what type of variable it will be before we declare one.\
 Let's take a look at the parts.
+Go ahead and type these out and play with them throughout.

 ```csharp
 int myInt = 4;